-Practical viability of carrier sensing has been provided in \cite{9142799} for the LoRa-based wildlife monitoring network.
-By evaluating the proposed channel activity detection scheme considering both laboratory and field conditions, the authors observed that the payload symbols and the preamble remain detectable until 4 km away from GW.
+Practical viability of carrier sensing was provided in \cite{9142799} for a LoRa-based wildlife monitoring network.
+By evaluating the proposed channel activity detection scheme considering both laboratory and field conditions, the authors observed that the payload symbols and preamble remain detectable up to 4~km from GW.
 Moreover, performing the channel activity detection eight times during payload frame time can ensure a clear channel assessment, reducing the collision rate.
-Hybride MAC protocol based on slot scheduling and multiple listen-before-talk (mLBT) is designed \cite{Hoang2020} to deal with data loss resulting from collision and signal suppression.
+A hybrid MAC protocol based on slot scheduling and multiple listen-before-talk (mLBT) was designed \cite{Hoang2020} to deal with data loss resulting from collision and signal suppression.
 The aim was to cope with these issues facing efficient deployment of LoRa-based industrial systems.
-Knowing the reference LoRaWAN architecture composed of EDs collecting data and the GW is playing the role of relaying node between the EDs and the application server.
+Knowing the reference LoRaWAN architecture composed of EDs collecting data and the GW playing the role of relaying node between the EDs and application server.
 In the proposed scheduling scheme, EDs transmit their data during the data acquisition cycle times, also referred to by frames composed of multiple time slots.
-A logical slot index was assigned to each time slot in the frame to facilitate the scheduling task and help EDs to respect their data transmission time constraint.
+A logical slot index was assigned to each time slot in the frame to facilitate the scheduling task and help EDs to respect their data TX time constraint.
 Distinct SF and frequency channels were assigned to different sets of EDs that are grouped regarding the signal attenuation degree to remove interference between them.
-In addition, mLBT was used to help avoid transmission via a busy channel by performing multiple times the channel activity detection during the same time slot.
-Packet delivery rates superiority of the proposed scheme regarding the existing approaches was shown analytically and experimentally.
+In addition, mLBT was used to help avoid TX via a busy channel by performing multiple times the channel activity detection during the same time slot.
+The superiority of the packet delivery rates of the proposed scheme regarding the existing approaches was analytically and experimentally demonstrated.